Uncle John's Band

 "Uncle John's Band" is a song by the Grateful Dead that first appeared in their concert setlists in late 1969.
 The band recorded it for their 1970 album Workingman's Dead.
 Written by guitarist Jerry Garcia and lyricist Robert Hunter, "Uncle John's Band" presents the Dead in an acoustic and musically concise mode, with close harmony singing.

 The song is one of the band's best known, and is included on the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In 2001 it was named 321st (of 365) in the Songs of the Century project list.

 Music and lyrics

 "Uncle John's Band" has one of the Dead's most immediately accessible and memorable melodies, set against a bluegrass-inspired folk arrangement with acoustic guitars.
-Specific lyrics ("It's a buck dancer's choice my friend; better take my advice", "the fire from the ice", "don't tread on me", "It's the same story the crow told me") allude to various folk, mountain, or bluegrass tunes known to be in band members' repertoire.
+Specific lyrics ("It's a Buckdancer's Choice my friend; better take my advice", "the fire from the ice", "don't tread on me", "It's the same story the crow told me") allude to various folk, mountain, or bluegrass tunes known to be in band members' repertoire.